At a Glance

 An Individualized Family Service Plan (IFSP) is both a process and a document.

 An IFSP is provided if your child is found eligible for early intervention services.

 An IFSP can help your infant or toddler develop to her fullest potential.

 You’ve just found out your child is eligible for early intervention.
 What’s next?
-An Individualized Family Service Plan (IFSP).
+An (IFSP).
 An IFSP is both a process you go through and a document that you and a team of specialists develop to assist you and your child.
 Here’s what you need to know.

 An IFSP is a plan that guides and supports your efforts to boost your child’s development up to age 3.
-An Individualized Education Program (IEP), on the other hand, is a plan for special education and related services for children ages 3 to 21.
+An Individualized Education Program (IEP), on the other hand, is a plan for and for children ages 3 to 21.

 IFSP: A Plan for the Family

 Think of the IFSP as the foundation—and road map—for your family’s involvement with services.
 It clearly lays out what services your baby or toddler should receive and what results you and the team hope to achieve for your child.

 A key principle of early intervention is that services occur in a natural setting—where you and your child feel most comfortable.
 This is usually your home, but it could also be a place like a nearby community center.